Skip to primary navigation Skip to content Skip to footer

 Kayaks

-Kayaks are decked paddlecraft in which the paddler sits low in the boat and propels it with a double-bladed paddle.
-They come in a wide variety of styles designed for different types of water.
-Kayaks can be single (solo) or double (tandem).
-All categories of kayaks may or may not have a steering rudder controlled by the paddler’s feet.
+Kayaks are decked paddle craft in which the paddler sits low in the boat and propels it with a double-bladed paddle.
+They come in a wide variety of styles designed for different types of water, and can be single (solo) or double (tandem) seaters.
+Some categories of kayaks have a steering rudder controlled by the paddler’s feet.
 These days the most common kayaks are made of rotomolded plastic, though some are made of fiberglass, kevlar, wood, or other materials.

 Sea Kayaks